spragaa/silence/README.md

 5. receiving messages by receiver user
 ~~6. add password and authorization~~
 7. add user_metadata and message_metadata hadling on server side
-8. add messages db handling on server side
-9. go through all comments in source code
+8. go through all comments in source code
-10. tests
+9. tests
-11. auto docs
+10. auto docs
-12. messenger interface in terminal
+11. messenger interface in terminal

 ## bugs?